dennisjbell/redmine/HABITAT.md

 user = "admin"
 password = "admin"
 name = "redmine_production"
-host = "192.168.65.1"
 ```

-### NOTE:
-> Having the host set may cause [this problem](#p1) -- leave in when testing
-to see if the same issue is encountered.
-If so, will remove in the final
-version.

 The secret_key_base being empty will cause the app to fail to start when first
 pushed up.
 If you wish to set this in default.toml, but can't or don't want